juhp/dnf-repo/README.md

 dnf-repo is currently distributed under a BSD license.

-Contributions including suggestions for improvement are welcome.
+Contributions including reports and suggestions for improvement are welcome.